'Come on, Stokesy - just one more miracle'

 In the 2019 World Cup final against New Zealand on the same ground, there was the freak deflection off Stokes' bat for four crucial overthrows.
 On this occasion, at virtually the exact same spot on the square, there was another deflection as Marnus Labuschagne hurled the ball.
 No overthrows this time, though, and we probably should have known it wouldn't end well for England.

 Before Stokes' Headingley heroics against Australia in 2019, he bowled 24.2 overs virtually unchanged.
-Given then he was four years younger with a working left knee, then 12-over spell he bowled on Saturday at Lord's was probably more impressive.
+Given then he was four years younger with a working left knee, the 12-over spell he bowled on Saturday at Lord's was probably more impressive.
 He should have stopped at 11, but doesn't like odd numbers.

 Where this latest entry to the Stokes canon was different to its predecessors was the catalyst: the deep red anger caused by Jonny Bairstow's 'stumping' by Alex Carey.
 Not only did that light the fire under Stokes, it also meant he was joined by perhaps the only man who likes an Ashes battle as much as he does - Stuart Broad.

-Broad is the man who will always known for Ashes spells at The Oval, Chester-le-Street and Trent Bridge.
+Broad is the man who will always be known for Ashes spells at The Oval, Chester-le-Street and Trent Bridge.
 This time, his job was to fend off bouncers and antagonise Australians.

 Earlier in the match, he had gone for an X-ray on his jaw after being hit by the ball.
-It would have surprised no-one if Broad had levelled the score by jawing someone himself - Labuschagne seemed the most likely candidate.
+It would have surprised no-one had Broad levelled the score by jawing someone himself - Labuschagne seemed the most likely candidate.

 Mr Ashes and Mr Miracle.
 All hell broke loose.
 The thirst in the stands for Australian blood was only sated by the flogging of Australian bowlers.